Below you will find pages that utilize the taxonomy term “SEO Strategy”

 I’ve been going through a massive blog post purge and deciding which posts to keep or trash.
 Why?
 I have so many posts that were like Tweets, short and meaningless.
 They just bogged down my performance and really provided my readers with zero information.

 This blog started dying at the beginning of 2020, Google made some Search Engine Results Page (SERP) changes and my blog started dropping like a rock.
+There were 100’s of similar blogs that were ranking better because they knew how to play the SEO game and I didn’t.

 I’m in the process of merging and updating old posts with fresh insights and content.
 I dropped the AI part because what it really means is automation in this sense.
 Building blog traffic is always about writing great content and observing what Google’s AI does to get you to the top of the search results

 AI is just an algorithm that’s built on top of the existing data you have.
+In a sense you fit an algorithm, to the data instead of fitting the data to the algorithm.